Brun5y/Getting-and-Cleaning-Data-Course-Project/Codebook.md

  ** In every 2.56 second interval the accleration in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAcc-mean()-X.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [4] "Body Accelerometer Mean Y" - a numeric observation where:

  ** In every 2.56 second interval the accleration in the y direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAcc-mean()-Y.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [5] "Body Accelerometer Mean Z" - a numeric observation where:

  ** In every 2.56 second interval the accleration in the z direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAcc-mean()-Z.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.

  * [6] "Body Accelerometer Standard Deviation X" - a numeric observation where:

  ** In every 2.56 second interval the accleration in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAcc-std()-X.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [7] "Body Accelerometer Standard Deviation Y" - a numeric observation where:

  ** In every 2.56 second interval the accleration in the y direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAcc-std()-Y.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [8] "Body Accelerometer Standard Deviation Z" - a numeric observation where:

  ** In every 2.56 second interval the accleration in the z direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tBodyAcc-std()-Z.
  ** The mean of all of these interval standard deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [9] "Gravity Accelerometer Mean X" - a numeric observation where:

  ** In every 2.56 second interval the accleration due to gravity in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** The mean of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was tGravityAcc-mean()-X.
  ** The mean of all of these interval means was then calculated, which is the value seen for this observation in my final summary table.